Gray makes Premier League return with Everton

 In a deal reportedly worth around £1.7million, the Premier League winner has signed a three-year deal at Goodison Park.

-The 25-year-old joins Andros Townsend and goalkeeper Asmir Begovic as the first arrivals ahead of the 2021-22 season under new manager Rafael Benitez.
+The 25 year-old joins Andros Townsend and goalkeeper Asmir Begovic as the first arrivals ahead of the 2021-2022 season under new manager Rafael Benitez.

-"I'm delighted to be back in the Premier League at such a big club and I'm excited to play with the team and get to work," Gray said to Everton TV.

 "The manager, with his ambition and what he has won in the past, is important and we’ll look to push forward and compete with the top clubs.
 I think a club of this magnitude has all the potential to be right up there.